-The material provided for training purposes, including the Power Point Presentation used to train field office personnel on the use of the KICT for each module, is maintained on the Kentucky SharePoint site under the technology tab and within the KICT folder.
-Each module support document is maintained in Section II under NEPA in the eFOTG.
+The material provided for training purposes, including Power Point Presentation used to train field office personnel on the use of the KICT is maintained on the Kentucky SharePoint site.
+Each module support document is maintained in Section II under NEPA in the FOTG.